gsoules/MkDocs/digital-archive/docs/index.md

 > Digital Archive terms and concepts

 Items & Metadata
-:   An **item** represents one *thing* in a Digital Archive collection. **Metadata** is information *about*
+:   An **item** represents one *thing* in a Digital Archive collection and all its associated metadata.
+    Examples of items are photographs, documents, maps, publications, physical objects.

+    **Metadata** is
+    information *about* information.
+For example, the information *in* a photograph is the image itself which is a picture of something.
+The metadata for a photograph is the information *about* the image such as the subjects in the picture or the name of the photographer.

-    an item such as what it is or who created it.
-Different kinds of information are are stored in separate metadata *fields* such as **_Title_**, **_Type_**, **_Subject_**, and **_Description_**.
+    Different kinds of metadata are stored in separate metadata *fields* such as **_Title_**, **_Type_**, **_Subject_**, and **_Description_**.

-    If you have used other kinds of databases, you might be more familiar with the terms *records* and *columns* rather than items and fields.
+    If you have used other kinds of databases, you might be more familiar with the terms *records* and *columns* rather than *items* and *fields*.
 They are the same thing.

     A small collection might have only a few hundred items whereas a large collection could have tens of thousands of items.
 How easy or difficult it will be for people to find items in a collection